ddkpham/Telepresence/README.md

 * Urllib2 - Python library for sending HTTP POST requests
 * BaseHTTPServer - Python library for receiving and handling HTTP POST requests

-## App for Tablet
+## WebApp for Tablet

-* Built with * Bootstrap/JQuery, qimessaging.js and robotutilis.js from pepperhacking/robot-jumpstarter
+Built with Bootstrap/JQuery, qimessaging.js and robotutilis.js from pepperhacking/robot-jumpstarter

 * Pepperhacking/robot- jumpstarter Author(s): ekroeger@aldebaran.com
-* Service built with naoqi see qimessaging service guide for more details
+* Service built with naoqi (see qimessaging service guide for more details)

 ## Service for Pepper Server and Tablet